microprediction/density/README.md

    pip install density

-## Examples
+## Specifying densities or mixtures of the same
-See [exammples](https://github.com/microprediction/density/tree/main/examples) of specifying densities.
+See [examples](https://github.com/microprediction/density/tree/main/examples) of specifying densities.

-To evaluate PDFs, eithr see the manual examples [here](https://github.com/microprediction/density/tree/main/examples/evaluation) or use the `densitypdf` package.

 See the [Scipy manifest](https://github.com/microprediction/density/blob/main/density/schemachecker/scipydensitymanifest.py) for a list of densities.

+## Evaluating densities
+Not provided here.
+To evaluate PDFs, either see the manual examples [here](https://github.com/microprediction/density/tree/main/examples/evaluation) or use the `densitypdf` package.